backstage/backstage/docs/architecture-decisions/adr002-default-catalog-file-format.md

 for example be a reference to the git ref the entity was ingested from, to monitoring and logging systems, to pagerduty schedules, etc.

-The keys are strings and the values are free-form, subject to the following restrictions.
+Both the key and the value are strings, subject to the following restrictions.

 Keys have an optional prefix followed by a slash, and then the name part which is required.
 The prefix must be a valid lowercase domain name, at most 253 characters in total.
 The name